htcondor/htcondor/docs/man-pages/condor_submit.rst

     subdirectories and their contents will not be transferred.

-    Setting ``when_to_transfer_output`` to ``ON_SUCCESS`` will cause HTCondor to transfer the job's output files when the job completes succesfully.
+    Setting ``when_to_transfer_output`` to ``ON_SUCCESS`` will cause HTCondor to transfer the job's output files when the job completes successfully.
     Success is defined by the ``success_exit_code`` command, which must be set, even if the successful value is the default ``0``.
 If ``transfer_output_files`` is not set, HTCondor considers all new files